srobo/docs/simulator/simulated_robot.md

 ## Servos

-Your robot has one servo board attached, the jaws of the robot are controlled by a pair of servos:
+Your robot has one servo board attached, the jaws of the robot and the lifter are all controlled by servos.

 | Servo | Location  |
 |-------|-----------|